nasa/cumulus-orca/tasks/orca_recovery_adapter/README.md

 ## Description

-The `orca_recovery_adapter` module is meant to be deployed as a lambda function that takes a Cumulus message, extracts a list of files, and recovers those files from their ORCA archive location.
+The `orca_recovery_adapter` module is meant to be deployed as a lambda function that takes a Cumulus message, extracts a list of files, and initiates recovery of those files from their ORCA archive location.

-This lambda calls the ORCA recovery step-function synchronously, returning results and raising errors as appropriate.
+This lambda calls the ORCA recovery step-function, returning results and raising errors as appropriate.
 This provides an injection seam to contact the ORCA recovery step-function with ORCA's formatting.

 ## Build